jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I close the book.
 I'm so stupid.
 He's right.
 Hugh knows how the world works.
 I'm an outsider, naive.
 Frederick took advantage of me.
 My slave took advantage of me!

 I leave the room.
-I look at him.
+I look at him standing there looking at me.
 He was listening to us!
 He's so tricky.
 The boy looks at me.
 He wants help.
 Never!

-I tear the book up.
+I tear his lesson book up.
 Tear every page into pieces.
 Never again!

 Years pass.
 He does the fetching.
 He does the tidying.
+He does the cleaning.
 I look over to make sure the work gets done.

 One day Frederick never comes back.
 I don't know how he managed to flee North.
 To read maps.
 To read schedules.
 He's tricky.

 I hear Frederick gave speeches in the North.
 We'll send snatchers after him.

 I see Frederick wrote: _Narrative of the Life of Frederick Douglass, an American Slave_.
 Three books in all.
 They are popular.
+They sell many prints.
 That is our money.

 I hear Frederick is speaking in Britain!
 I've never been to Europe.